 If you have a question about primary care quality indicators, please email us at OH-HQO_SystemPerformance@ontariohealth.ca.

-Some data included here is provided by ICES, which is funded by an annual grant from the Ontario Ministry of Health and Long-Term Care.
+Data for some indicators is provided by ICES, which is funded by an annual grant from the Ontario Ministry of Health.
 The opinions, results and conclusions reported here are those of the authors and are independent from the funding sources.
-No endorsement by ICES or the Ontario Ministry of Health and Long-Term Care is intended or should be inferred.
-These datasets were linked using unique encoded identifiers and analyzed at ICES.
+No endorsement by ICES or the Ontario Ministry of Health is intended or should be inferred.
+The datasets for some indicators were linked using unique encoded identifiers and analyzed at ICES.

 Discharge Abstract Database (DAD)

-DAD is maintained by CIHI and houses information on patients treated in acute care hospitals.
+DAD is maintained by the Canadian Institute for Health Information (CIHI) and houses information on patients treated in acute care hospitals.
 Every time a patient is discharged from an acute care bed, the hospital submits an electronic record to CIHI that contains the patient’s demographic information as well as diagnostic and treatment data for that hospital admission.